#1 The 1930s gangster setting

 #4 A suitable amount of violence

-While the animation style seems pleasantly atmospheric and inviting, Baccano! wastes no time in establishing that its mafia theme is more than just set-dressing.
-Already in the first episode it shows implied torture and a character having their fingers cut off with a knife, and it only intensifies from there.
+While the animation style seems pleasantly atmospheric and inviting, Baccano! wastes no time in establishing that its mafia theme is more than just decoration.
+Already in the first episode it shows some remarkable violence that only intensifies going forward.

 A cool effect is the way the immortal characters mentioned above spring back to life.
 They get torn to ribbons, but then all the blood slithers back into their bodies and dismembered parts click back into place.
 It’s a neat little spectacle and leads to some very memorable scenes.